EINVAL: Valid solutions for invalid problems

 , updated on

 Most keyboard aficionados use various keyboard-related addons in their web browsers, such as Vimium.
-From my observation, one of the most used features of such addons is keyboard-based link selection with so called hints, which usually looks like this (example from Saka Key): To select a link, one would enter the number shown alongside it.
-Some addons offer also further filtering of these hints through entering text appearing in the link description.
+From my observation, one of the most used features of such addons is keyboard-based link selection with so called hints, which usually looks like this (example from Saka Key):

 Emacs as a Shell